microsoft/vscode-jupyter/TELEMETRY.md

  Telemetry sent to capture subsequent execution of a cell.
  If `notebook = true`, this its telemetry for native editor/notebooks.
+ (Note: The property `notebook` only gets sent correctly in Jupyter version 2022.8.0 or later)

 ## Properties